Teksta versija

 2. Infectious diseases spread through contact

-2.1. skin diseases and mucous membrane diseases, with abscess, pustules, ulcers, fistulae on exposed body parts, including folliculitis, furuncle, carbuncle, skin and subcutaneous panaritium, paronychia, abscess, purulent conjunctivitis;
+2.1. skin diseases and mucous membrane diseases, with purulence, pustules, ulcers, fistulae on exposed body parts, including folliculitis, furuncle, carbuncle, skin and subcutaneous panaritium, paronychia, abscess, purulent conjunctivitis;

 hepatitis A;